origin1tech/ai/README.md

 ###Documentation

 As with all documentation there's only so much time in the day, so the documentation is somewhat limited.
-That said most if not all the options for each module is documented.
-You should also consider viewing the source as there are likely additional notes to assist you.
+That said most if not all the options for each module are documented in source.
+You should consider viewing the source as there are likely additional notes to assist you.

 View the documentation by running the following then open your browser to http://127.0.0.1:8080: